 Queenstown For Kids

 Queenstown is a multi-purpose, multi-faceted tourist destination.
-A mecca for backpackers on gap years intent on pushing themselves to the edge (literally and figuratively), the resort also functions brilliantly as a paradise for outdoorsy super-fit types keen to explore the lofty mountains and is equally as accessible for families with children of all ages.
 Parents shouldn't be put off by the high-octane persona of the town which can, at times, seem as though it is aimed purely at young single people.
+It's equally as accessible for families with children of all ages.

 If you're intrigued by the lesser-known sport of river surfing, it takes place on the lush Kawarau River in a stunning tree-lined gorge and involves 'surfing' river waves, riding whirlpools and optional rock jumping.
-Children over the age of 8 are welcome on Serious Fun River Surfing trips so the whole family can get physical, get wet and get a real taste of adventure.
+Children over the age of 8 are welcome on Riverboarding trips so the whole family can get physical, get wet and get a real taste of adventure.

 If adventure tourism doesn't suit your family's needs, a recommended activity is taking a Segway On Q guided tour.
 The motorised transporters are fun for kids to operate and as a group you can take a more sedate family experience around the most beautiful parts of Queenstown.